For Girl Scout Cadettes, Seniors and Ambassadors:

 Shenandoah Region Gold Award Scholarships (3 scholarships)

 High school seniors who have earned their Girl Scout Gold Award are eligible for one of 17 $1,000 educational scholarships awarded by GSCNC.
 A Gold Award Scholarship Selection Committee, comprised of local businesswomen, reviews the written applications and identifies semi-finalists to be interviewed in person at the council office.
 Based on the interviews, committee members select finalists, with equal representation from all areas of the council.
 Semifinalists who are not selected to receive a scholarship each receive a $150 Visa gift card.
 Sara and Lawrence Phillips, long-time Girl Scout volunteers, have provided GSCNC with a generous gift to support the Gold Award Scholarship Program.
 Additional gifts from anonymous donors fund the Gold Award Scholarship in Honor of Marilynn Carr and the Shenandoah Region Gold Award Scholarships.

-The application deadline is March 15, 2013.
-All girls selected as semi-finalists must be available to interview at the GSCNC Main Office on Thursday, May 2, 2013.
+The application deadline is March 15, 2014.
+All girls selected as semi-finalists must be available to interview at the GSCNC Main Office in Spring 2014.
 Click here for the 2013 application form.

 The GE-Reagan Foundation Scholarship Program